Lori Alvord

-Lori Arviso Alvord (born 1958) is an American surgeon and author.
+Lori Arviso Alvord (born 1958) is a Native American surgeon and author.
 She is perhaps best known for being the first Diné woman to ever become board certified in surgery.
 Her autobiography, The Scalpel and the Silver Bear, has brought increased attention to her career as a surgeon and has sold over 50,000 copies.
-Dr. Alvord was also nominated to serve as the U.S. Surgeon General in 2013.
-Dr. Alvord uses new techniques that bring together Navajo healing techniques and modern Western Medicine.
+Alvord was also nominated to serve as the U.S. Surgeon General in 2013.
+Alvord uses new techniques that bring together Navajo healing techniques and modern Western Medicine.

 Personal life

 Alvord was born in a small town called Crownpoint, New Mexico, which is located on a Navajo reservation adjacent to New Mexico, to a Diné father and a White mother.
 English was the first language spoken in her home.
 She is a member of the Tsinnajinnie' (Black Streaked Wood) clan (Ponderosa Pine), and of the Ashihii' Diné (Salt People) clan.